MicrosoftDocs/visualstudio-docs/docs/debugger/general-debugging-options-dialog-box.md

  You can use the Edit and Continue functionality while debugging native C++ code.
 For more information, see [Edit and Continue (Visual C++)](../debugger/edit-and-continue-visual-cpp.md).

  **Apply changes on continue (Native only)**
  Visual Studio automatically compiles and applies any outstanding code changes you have made when continuing the process from a break state.
-If not selected, you can choose to apply changes using the “Apply Code Changes” item under the Debug menu.
+If not selected, you can choose to apply changes using the "Apply Code Changes" item under the Debug menu.

  **Warn about stale code (Native only)**
  Get warnings about stale code.